U.S. Bancorp, Blackstone, Wells win Eurohypo loans

-NEW YORK (Reuters) - A $740 million portfolio of performing loans on U.S. properities held by German lender Eurohypo has been purchased by US Bancorp (USB.N), Wells Fargo & Co (WFC.N) and private equity firm Blackstone Group LP (BX.N), according to sources familiar with the deal.
+NEW YORK, April 25 (Reuters) - A $740 million portfolio of performing loans on U.S. properities held by German lender Eurohypo has been purchased by US Bancorp, Wells Fargo & Co and private equity firm Blackstone Group LP, according to sources familiar with the deal.

-Wells Fargo & Co (WFC.N) and JPMorgan Chase & Co (JPM.N) have been active buyers of performing loans, while distressed debt and equity investor Lone Star Funds has snatched up non-performing debt.
+Wells Fargo & Co and JPMorgan Chase & Co have been active buyers of performing loans, while distressed debt and equity investor Lone Star Funds has snatched up non-performing debt.

 The group of loans from Eurohypo includes a dozen individual properties as well as groups of properties.
 They include offices, retail space, land, warehouses and apartments.
 Many are located in New York, while other properities are in Boston, Miami, Houston, Chicago and San Francisco.